braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_reports/viewing_and_understanding_segment_data.md

 ---
 # Viewing and understanding segment data

-> This reference article explains the Segments section of your Braze dashboard, and includes a summary the statistics provided.
+> This reference article explains the segments section of your Braze dashboard, and includes a summary the statistics provided.

 ## Accessing segment data